XBraid/xbraid/docs/Examples.md

   - Jacob Schroder, Rob Falgout, Tzanio Kolev, Ulrike Yang, Veselin
   - Dobrev, et al. LLNL-CODE-660355.
 All rights reserved.
   -
   - This file is part of XBraid.
-Email xbraid-support@llnl.gov for support.
+For support, post issues to the XBraid Github page.
   -
   - This program is free software; you can redistribute it and/or modify it under
   - the terms of the GNU General Public License (as published by the Free Software